-Similarly, intersession opportunities will primarily occur on district school campuses.
+Similarly, intersession opportunities will occur on district school campuses.
+Locations will be provided in each of our designated hubs to accommodate all families.
 Students may participate in intersession programs at their current school site or at specified district locations dependent on facility needs, expected participation, and maintaining staffing ratios among other factors.
-In all cases, the locations of intersession programming will be selected in order to provide students with a safe and supportive environment appropriate for the designated program activities.
+In all cases, the locations of intersession programming will be selected to provide students with a safe and supportive environment appropriate for the designated program activities.